bitfoundation/bitplatform/README.md

 * Hybrid mobile apps using [Apache Cordova](https://cordova.apache.org/)
 * Native mobile apps using [Xamarin Forms](https://www.xamarin.com/forms) and [React Native](https://facebook.github.io/react-native)

+You can develop all these types of apps with Offline|Mobile first support.
+You also have access to RAD components such as Grid, MultiSelect etc.

 ## **Contribute**

 There are many ways to contribute